bradhowes/AUv3Support/README.md

 # AUv3Support-macOS

-Unlike the above, this is a bit more involved because I have yet to get something simpler up and running.
-The big issue is getting the application's delegate, main window, and main view controller all established and functional when instantiated from a package.
+Unlike the above, macOS is a bit more involved because I have yet to get something simpler up and running.
+The big issue is getting the application's delegate, main window, and main view controller all established and functional when unpacked from a package.
 So, until that is accomplished, one must pass a bucket-load of UI elements in a `HostViewConfig` and instantiate a `HostViewManager` with it.
 This should be done as early as possible, but it cannot be done before the main view controller has a window assigned to it.
 So, the best option is to do something like below, where we monitor for a window being set on the view.
 The only remaining task is to show the initial prompt to the user